 - Getting low GCSE results could make it difficult for your teen to get into college or sixth form

 - Although they are graded from A*-G, most colleges and employers treat grades A*-C as passes, a U is a fail.
-This year will be the first time that a new 9 to 1 scoring system will be introduced for the subjects English Literature, English Language and Maths, with 9 at the higher end and 1 at the lowest.
+Last year was the first time that a new 9 to 1 scoring system was introduced for the subjects English Literature, English Language and Maths, with 9 at the higher end and 1 at the lowest.
 Northern Ireland and Wales will not be affected by the change and Ofqual has assured parents that children will not be disadvantaged by the change.

 GCSE results day